24 July - 12 August 2018

 Feu’u grew up in the village of Poutasi, on the island of Upolu in Samoa, immigrating to New Zealand in 1966.
 He has been exhibiting since the early 1980s, becoming a full-time artist in 1988.
 Fatu’s work details his personal responses and interpretations of oral histories, myths, stories, songs, traditions and political events in and about Samoa.

 An advocate for Pacific arts, Feu’u co-founded Tautai Contemporary Pacific Arts Trust in 1995 with the aim of promoting Pacific visual arts.
 In 2001 he was awarded the Order of Merit for his services to the arts.
 His works are included in a number of prestigious national and international collections including the National Gallery, Brisbane; Auckland City Art Gallery; Museum of New Zealand Te Papa Tongarewa, Wellington and Waikato Museum of Art and History, Hamilton.
 Work by Fatu is also included in a number of private collections in New Zealand, Australia, USA, England, Holland, American Samoa, Western Samoa and Japan.

-All exhibition works will be available to view on our website from Tuesday 24 July.
 For more information or to request a price list please contact us.